-He’s a ‘tech addict’ who works in Seattle area’s tech industry
+He’s a ‘tech addict’ who works in the tech industry

 Children and Screens: http://www.childrenandscreens.com

-Martha Irvine, an AP national writer and visual journalist, can be reached at mirvine@ap.org or at http://twitter.com/irvineap
+Martha Irvine, an AP national writer and visual journalists, can be reached at mirvine@ap.org or at http://twitter.com/irvineap